ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C05_Custom_Types_Data_Classes.md

 ### `InitVar`

-`dataclasses.InitVar` allows you to define fields that are only used during initialization but are not stored as attributes of the data class object.
+`dataclasses.InitVar` defines fields that are only used during initialization but are not stored as attributes of the data class object.
 `InitVar` fields are passed as parameters to the `__init__` method and can be used within the `__post_init__` method for additional initialization logic.
 They are not considered regular fields of the data class and are not included in the output of functions like `fields()`.